Rajat117/aws-guide/ECS/Overview.md

     ```

 # ECS Auto Scaling
-> Note: ECS Service Scaling(task level) != EC2 Auto Scaling(instance leve)
+> Note: ECS Service Scaling(task level) != EC2 Auto Scaling(instance level)

 # ECS Cluster Capacity Provider
 Since ECS Service Scaling is as scaling at the task level, it dunn provision new instance when all the instances in the cluster are at full capacity.
-So to solve this we can use Cluster Capacity Provider which when attached with task will  create a new instance(EC2 or Fargate(whiever you choose)) for you if current capacity is not sufficient to handle task load.
+So to solve this we can use Cluster Capacity Provider which when attached with task will create a new instance(EC2 or Fargate(whichever you choose)) for you if current capacity is not sufficient to handle task load.